MounirMagedMounir/CMS_API/README.md

 - **User Management:** Manage User with advanced roles.
 - **Role Management:** CRUD Operation to Manage the Role.
 - **Permisssion Management:** CRUD Operation to Manage the Permission.
+- **Content Management:** Manage articles with advanced contributor roles.
+- **Contributor Roles:** Multiple predefined roles such as Writer, Editor, and Publisher.
 - **Clean Architecture:** Follows SOLID principles for scalability and maintainability.
 - **Authentication:** JWT-based secure session handling.
 - **Role-Based Access Control (RBAC):** Fine-grained permissions based on roles and Multiple predefined roles such as Super Admin, Admin, and User.